Clinical Professor, Department of History and Philosophy of Medicine

 Tarris Rosell joined the Department of History and Philosophy of Medicine in 2009 as a part-time clinical associate professor.
 He lectures in the School of Medicine and beyond on many topics within the field of biomedical ethics.
 Dr. Rosell provides ethics consultation for the University of Kansas Hospital, where he co-chairs the Hospital Ethics Committee and leads the ethics consultation service.
 As a member of the faculty, he mentors students in directed studies, research projects, and co-directs the Clendening Summer Fellowship program.
 Dr. Rosell also co-facilitates monthly ethics case discussion groups with medical students, residents, and fellows.
 Research interests include clinical bioethics, health and healthcare disparities, and the intersections of medicine and religion.

-Service to the wider community includes facilitation of multi-disciplinary ethics rounds in other local institutions, membership on a faith based health system bioethics committee and IRB, and membership on the Clinical Ethics Consultation Affairs Committee and Program Committee of the American Society of Bioethics and Humanities.
+Service to the wider community has included facilitation of multi-disciplinary ethics rounds in other local institutions, membership on a faith based health system bioethics committee and IRB, membership on the Clinical Ethics Consultation Affairs Committee of the American Society of Bioethics and Humanities, and chairing the 2016 ASBH Annual Meeting Program Committee.
 Dr. Rosell also holds academic and professional appointments as the Rosemary Flanigan Chair at the Center for Practical Bioethics, and Professor of Pastoral Theology (Ethics & Ministry Praxis) at Central Baptist Theological Seminary.
-He has served as interim chair of a Masters in Bioethics degree program, and is a member of the ordained clergy in a Protestant faith tradition.
+He is Adjunct Professor of Bioethics at Kansas City University of Medicine and Biosciences, where he chairs the Department of Bioethics and directs the Masters in Bioethics degree program.
+Dr. Rosell is a member of the ordained clergy in a Protestant faith tradition.

-"'Please turn off my ICD and (100%) Pacemaker': The Case of Mr P." Kansas City Regional Hospital Ethics Committee Consortium, Kansas City University of Medicine and Biosciences, Kansas City, MO, May 22, 2014.
+"'Please turn off my ICD and (100%) Pacemaker': The Case of Mr P." Scientific Seminar and Update in Clinical Medicine, Kansas City University of Medicine and Biosciences, Kansas City, MO, Sept 18, 2014.

 "Ethics Perspective on the Munoz Case."
 Healthcare Attorneys Roundtable, Kansas City, MO, May 14, 2014.